If you need to make an application to a court or tribunal you may have to pay a fee.

 For example, if a creditor gets a county court judgment (CCJ) against you in the County Court, you may want to ask the court for help.
 You may need to ask the court to:

 The court fees you can be asked to pay vary, depending on what you are asking the court to do.
-We have other fact sheets that explain about which court forms to use.
-This fact sheet tells you whether you can get help with the cost of court or tribunal fees.
+We have other guides that explain about which court forms to use.
+This guide tells you whether you can get help with the cost of court or tribunal fees.
 These rules apply in the County Court, the High Court and also tribunals.
+If your case involves court costs, you can use the help with court fees form (EX160) or apply online to reduce or remove your fee.

-• find out how the court decides if you can get help with court fees;
+- how to get help with court fees;

 Support Through Court